Roulette: Bet odds table

 where n is the number of pockets in the wheel.

 The initial bet is returned in addition to the mentioned payout: it can be easily demonstrated that this payout formula would lead to a zero expected value of profit if there were only 36 numbers (that is, the casino would break even).
 Having 37 or more numbers gives the casino its edge.

 Top line (0, 00, 1, 2, 3) has a different expected value because of approximation of the correct 6 1/5-to-1 payout obtained by the formula to 6-to-1.
-The values 0 and 00 are not odd or even, or high or low.

-En prison rules, when used, reduce the house advantage.
+If en prison rules are used, the house edge on the 1:1 bets is reduced to 1.35%-1.38% on a single-zero wheel, and to 2.63% on a double-zero wheel.

 House edge

 The house average or house edge or house advantage (also called the expected value) is the amount the player loses relative to any bet made, on average.
 If a player bets on a single number in the American game there is a probability of 1/38 that the player wins 35 times the bet, and a 37/38 chance that the player loses their bet.
 The expected value is: